ppicello/RAG-local-models/README.md

 ![](/docs/test-rag-fake-movie.gif?raw=true)

-As you can see the system is able to give me the correct name of the movie, even if this movie does not really exist (it was not on the training data for the LLM).
+As you can see the system is able to give me the correct name of the movie, even if this movie does not really exist (it was not in the training data for the LLM).